 How to save on homeowners insurance

-Whether it’s time to switch insurance companies or talk to your agent about the right coverage for you, there are plenty of ways to save.
-Home insurance might be necessary, but it doesn’t mean you need to overpay for it.
+Whether it is time to switch insurance companies or talk to your agent about the right coverage for you, there are plenty of ways to save.
+Home insurance might be necessary, but it does not mean you need to overpay for it.